bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-30-flux-gourmet.md

 I feel more and more that British cinema isn’t as diverse as Britain is becoming.
 You don’t hear languages or accents.
 Everyone sounds British.
 So it was very important, especially post-Brexit to keep this European feel.
 I’m half-Greek myself, so I feel almost a personal sense of regret not having kept up my Greek.
 And this is maybe a sly way of learning some Greek without paying for lessons.

-_On the music side of things, you’ve mentioned_ This Is Spinal Tap_._
+_On the music side of things, you’ve mentioned_ This Is Spinal Tap.

 I adore _Spinal Tap_.
 It’s one of my favourite films.
 I wanted to make my own version.
 Just band politics.
 The interesting thing is how do you make it interesting for people who are not in bands, all those power games and conflicts?